Pot Marigold / Calendula (Jin Zhan Ju)

-Parts Most Frequently Used: Flower, Herb, Leaves
+Parts Most Frequently Used: Flower, Herb, Leaf

 Flavors/Temps: Neutral, Drying, Bitter, Pungent, Sweet

 The flowers are sacred in India and have been used to decorate the statues of Hindu deities since ancient times.
+They are often used as a less expensive dye than saffron (LINK) for creating the highly valued orange-colored fabrics worn by monks.
 The flowers are dried and used in broths that are said to calm the heart and spirits.
 They are a common ingredient in German soups and stews, which is where the name “pot marigold” derives from.

 The best time to harvest pot marigolds is in the summer, in the heat of the day when the resins are high and the dew is evaporated.
-Carefully dry the flowers at low temperatures in order to help keep the flowers vibrant colors.
-Often planted along side spinach in the garden where the two types of leaves were often combined and eaten together.
+Carefully dry the flowers at low temperatures in order to help keep the flower’s vibrant color.
+Often planted alongside spinach in the garden where the two types of leaves were often combined and eaten together.

+The color of ornamental fish that are bred in captivity can be intensified by the addition of pot marigold flowers into their diets.
 It is said that by just looking upon the flowers you could strengthen your eyesight, while a tincture can aid red eyes and cure headaches.

-Better then Commercial Ointment
+Better than Commercial Ointment

 Used on Smallpox and Measles

 A decoction of pot marigold flowers is used to bring out smallpox and measles, in the same manner as saffron.
-Pot marigold is often used for children diseases as it is safe and effective.
+Pot marigold is often used for children’s diseases as it is safe and effective.